chitram1/ecber/README.md

 ```
 As the order parameter increases, the entropy value decreases.
 This is because we have a larger gap between the states for predicting future states in the markov model and we lose information.

-Our package expands upon this function by incorporating new behavior signals which include Affect and Autonomy Granting, each of which containing actions/behaviors that fall within this category.
-We have additional functions to include affect and autonomy granting: `ber_analyze_file_affect`, `ber_analyze_file_affect_and_autonomy`.
+Our package builds upon the existing function by introducing novel behavior signals encompassing **affect** and **autonomy-granting behaviors**.
+These new signals encompass a range of actions and behaviors relevant to their respective categories.
+To facilitate the analysis of these signals, we've introduced additional functions:  `ber_analyze_file_affect`, `ber_analyze_file_affect_and_autonomy`.

-Originally, we have 3 sensory signals: Tactile, Auditory, and Visual.
-We have added affect and autonomy granting.
+Originally, the package incorporated three sensory signals: Tactile, Auditory, and Visual.
+With our expansion, we've seamlessly integrated **affect** and **autonomy-granting behaviors**.

-For Affect, we have the following sensory signals:
+For Affect, the following signals are included:
-1. Positive
+- Positive
-2. Negative
+- Negative
-3. Neutral
+- Neutral

-For Autonomy Granting, we have the following sensory signals:
+Similarly, for Autonomy Granting, the following signals are integrated:
-1. Autonomy Support
+- Autonomy Support
-2. Intrusiveness
+- Intrusiveness
-3. Neither
+- Neither

-These functions behave in the same manner as `ber_analyze_file` except that they take in addional behavior types which we will use to create new co-occurrence states.
+These new functions operate in a similar fashion to `ber_analyze_file` but they accept additional behavior types that enable the creation of new co-occurrence states.
+This enhancement allows for a more nuanced understanding of the interplay between different behavior types, contributing to comprehensive behavior analysis.

 ```
 ber_analyze_file('6008BECNR.xlsx') -->